Unboxed-Software/solana-course/content/token22-metadata.md

 ## 2. Create NFT with metadata-pointer

-Historically, developers stored metadata in data accounts using a metadata on-chain program; mainly `Metaplex`.
-However, this had some drawbacks.
-For example the mint account to which the metadata "attached" had no awareness of the metadata account.
-So to figure out if a particular account had metadata we'd have to PDA the mint and the `Metaplex` program together and see if a Metadata account existed.

-To solve this problem, Solana introduced an extension called `metadata-pointer` extension, which is simply a field in the mint account itself that points to the account that holds the metadata for this token.
-This will make it easier for client apps to find the respective metadata-account and retrieve the metadata.

 As a best practice when writing scripts that engage with the Solana network, it is best to consolidate all of our instructions in one transaction due to the atomic nature of transactions.
 This ensures either the successful execution of all instructions or a complete rollback in case of errors.
 This approach promotes data consistency, improves efficiency by reducing latency and optimizing block space, and enhances code readability.
 Additionally, it minimizes inter-transaction dependencies, making it easier to track and manage the flow of operations, therefore in the code, we will write a few methods that will guide the way, and each one will return one or more instructions.
 The outline of this process is as follows:

 1. Create a mint with the metadata pointer extension - we'll first create a helper function that returns the instructions needed to create a mint with a pointer to a separate metadata account.
 We'll call this function `getCreateMintWithMetadataPointerInstructions`.
 2. Create the metadata account - we'll then create a helper function that returns the instructions needed to create the metadata account on Metaplex and store the metadata in it.
 We'll call this function `getCreateMetadataAccountOnMetaplexInstructions`.
 3. Create a wrapper function that will call the two functions above and then mint the NFT, we will call this function `createNFTWithMetadataPointer`, and it will:
    1. Call `getCreateMintWithMetadataPointerInstructions` and `getCreateMetadataAccountOnMetaplexInstructions` to get the instructions needed to create the mint and the metadata account.
    2. Create the associated token account.
    3. Mint the NFT into the associated token account.
    4. Set the authority to an account.
 It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None`.
    5. Put all of that in one transaction and send it to the network - we'll then put all of that in one transaction and send it to the network.
    6. fetch and print the mint account and the token account to make sure that it is working correctly.
 4. Call the `createNFTWithMetadataPointer` method in the `main` method and run the code to test it.